Skip to Main Content

 Citing Graphic Novels and Manga in MLA

-Follow the basic form at of that as a book.
-Though pay attention to the special cases as noted below.
+Most follow the basic form as a book but special cases are explained below.
 See Section 5.5.12 of the MLA Handbook for Writers of Research Papers for more information.

 Author as Artist/Illustrator